pwrdc/TransdecEnvironment/MANUAL_TESTS.md

 ## Main menu
 - Open Scenes/MainMenu.unity file.
 You should be presented with three buttons: *start*, *settings* and *quit*.
-- After clicking on settings three dropdown options should appear: *competition*, *mode* and *simulation mode* as well as back button.
+- After clicking on settings four dropdown options should appear: *mode* and *simulation mode*, *scenes* and *targets* as well as back button.
 - Build the project with menu scene selected as main scene and test if clicking *exit* closes the window.
-Alternatively you can check if Application.Quit() is called after clicking the button.
+Alternatively you can check if `Application.Quit()` is called after clicking the button.

 ## Free swim mode
 - Open *Scenes/MainMenu.unity* file.